 Step 2: Submit documentation of your disability that must be provided by an appropriate health care professional.
+After submitting your ODA Online Application you will receive an email with a link to upload this documentation.
 Below are links to documentation guidelines that can assist you in gathering necessary information from your doctor or a qualified health care provider.
 Each set of guidelines outlines the exact information that is; needed and it should be shared with your health care professional.
 It is the student's responsibility to ensure that this information is submitted to ODA.
 All fees associated with obtaining documentation are the responsibility of the student.
 The following is the university’s list of documentation guidelines for various disability categories:

 All disability documentation that is submitted to ODA is kept confidential and will be used in determining eligibility for coverage under ADA and making decisions on accommodation requests.

 It should be noted that registering with ODA is a completely separate process from seeking admission into the university.
 Further, ODA does not review students’ disability documentation until a student has been admitted into the university.

 Students requesting accessible campus housing should indicate their medical needs on their Residence Housing Application.

 Once a student's documentation and application have been approved by ODA, the student is registered with ODA.
 However, the student must then meet with ODA to discuss their accommodation requests.
 For more information on ODA's procedures, please refer to the ODA Manual (PDF)